razvi786/stripe/README.md

 open console inside stripe-backend folder and run below command
 - npm install

-create a file named .env and add key value pair as follows
+create a file named '.env.local' and add key value pair inside it as follows
 - STRIPE_SECRET_KEY=[your Stripe secret key]

 serve your backend project using below command at http://localhost:8282